Activities & Sports

 - five, 10, 15 years after surgery, unless deemed otherwise.

 As part of the recovery process, we ask patients follow-up questions in a health questionnaire survey.
-The health questionnaire is a "patient reported outcome" or PPO, which is a set of questions that only you (the patient) can answer. Ï㽶ÊÓƵ of Utah Health calls this collection of reported outcomes mEVAL.
+The health questionnaire is a "patient reported outcome" or PRO, which is a set of questions that only you (the patient) can answer.

 Patient reported outcomes are very important tools to understand how well you as a patient are doing.
 Traditionally, the health care industry has measured the quality of care through process measures like infection rates.
 However, none of these measures really help define the value of care a patient received from a medical intervention.